rudrapatel001/Otaku-Gallery/README.txt

 Contributions are welcome!
 If you find any bugs or want to improve the project, feel free to open an issue or submit a pull request.

 ## Contact
-For any inquiries or feedback, please contact Rudra Patel at rudra7042004@gmail.com."
+For any inquiries or feedback, please contact Rudra Patel(me) at rudra7042004@gmail.com.